katerinanavab/webdocs/docs/unit01/notes103.md

 - You'll learn all about *the box model*.
 - You'll learn how to make sure elements are just the right size with `margin`, `padding`, and `borders`.

-### The box model
+### The Box Model
 {: .no_toc }

 The first important concept that you need to understand to be successful in CSS is the box model.
 It isn't complicated, but skipping over it now would cause you much frustration down the line.

-Every single thing on a webpage is a rectangular box.
+🔲 Every single thing on a webpage is a rectangular box.
 These boxes can have other boxes in them and can sit alongside one another.
 You can get a rough idea of how this works by applying an outline to every element on the page like this:

 ```css
 * {